 The long prompt consisted of a detailed analytical request, structured around eight thematic areas related to recent AI advancements.
 This ensured that all models were evaluated on both low and high-complexity tasks.

-All tests were conducted using the Llama-3.1-8B model across each AI gateway.
-Although the model name was the same, the gateways used different variations of the model.
-These differences were carefully taken into account, and the results were normalized accordingly.
-We identified that the primary source of latency differences between variations of the same model was due to differences in inference-level optimizations.
+We identified that the primary source of latency differences across variations of the same model was differences in inference-level optimizations.
 Therefore, during comparisons, we focused solely on the impact of these inference optimizations.
-This approach helped minimize deviations caused by model variation differences and enabled a fairer and more consistent comparison across providers.
+This approach helped minimize deviations caused by differences in model variation and enabled a fairer, more consistent comparison across providers.

 All test executions were monitored for potential failures, including non-200 HTTP responses, timeouts, and incomplete or malformed outputs.
 Only successful responses with valid first-token latency measurements were included in the aggregated results.
 Failed runs were excluded to maintain accuracy and consistency in reported metrics.

-FAQ about AI gateway
+FAQ about the AI gateway

 Your email address will not be published.
 All fields are required.